 “The journal CNS Spectrums reported in 2015 that 7.8 percent of people in the United States experienced “inappropriate, intense, or poorly controlled” anger.
 This was more common among adult males.”

 Many people are more likely to rage than others, but anger is an emotion that many of us might be already using a bit of managing assistance.
 The decisions we make when upset can often haunt us, but it can be challenging to break the loop.
-Anger has strength — but there are healthy and unhealthy ways to handle the force, including having it dominate you and using it do something constructive.
+Anger has strength — but there are healthy and unhealthy ways to handle the force, including having it dominate you and using it to do something constructive.

 Here is how to calm that wild inner bull: